1. Why does NCCIH offer separate clinical trial funding opportunity announcements (FOAs) for mechanistic studies and clinical outcome studies?

 You can learn more from the documents in NCCIH’s Clinical Research Toolbox and from NCCIH’s policy on Data and Safety Monitoring of NCCIH-Funded Clinical Research.

-Nearly all of NCCIH’s clinical trial FOAs require additional attachments including a protocol synopsis of up to 12 pages in a standardized format, an additional 3 pages for a table of all study investigators’ experience conducting clinical trials, and an additional 3 pages to describe how regulatory issues will be addressed by the study team.
+Nearly all of NCCIH’s clinical trial FOAs require additional attachments including, an additional 3 pages for a table of all study investigators’ experience conducting clinical trials.
 Additional items are required for multisite trials.
 Please see the instruction section of the FOA you plan to use for further details.

 - Blank informed consent/assent forms